 A step-by-step guide to the GDAS application process.

-The deadline for submission of the abovementioned three forms varies by year.
-Contact the GDAS Administrator for more details at firstname.lastname@example.org.
+The deadline for submission of the above-mentioned three forms varies by year.
+For 2019.2020, the submission deadlines are as follows: 31 August 2019 for students who are applying to graduate in October 2019 and 1 May 2020 for students who will apply to graduate in June 2020.
+Contact the GDAS Administrator for more details at email@example.com.